Roots of Passage: Artists Examine Immigration

 Christine Palamidessi’s St. Barbara the Byzantine, 24x21 inch monotype of a 7th century Saint was selected to be a part of the winter exhibition “From the Heart” at the Mosesian Center for the Arts.
 The exhibition explores creativity, inclusion, and unity.

-According to legend, Saint Barbara was the beautiful daughter of a Syrian pagan, who kept her guarded in a link to protect her from harm.
+According to legend, Saint Barbara was the beautiful daughter of a Syrian pagan, who kept her guarded in tower to protect her from harm.
 When she professed Christianity and refused marriage, she was beheaded.
 Her executioner was struck by lightning and reduced to ashes while walking home.
 Since then, she has been venerated as a “helper” during thunderstorms and is the patron saint of artillerymen and miners.

 From the Heart